Hameed Mohammed Yahya Aklan: Achievements

-Hameed Aklan is the president of the University of Science and Technology which under his leadership has received an investment award for several years as the best private university in Yemen, the innovation and excellence award in distance education(ANODE) in 2012 from the Arab Network for Open and Distance Education, membership of the International Council for Distance Education(ICDE) in 2013, sixth place amid all international and American universities in the biomedical engineering project presented by students of engineering faculty at the university in 2013, member certification in the Association to Advance Collegiate Schools of Business (AACSB) in 2013, certificate of thanks and recognition from the ministry of higher education and scientific research-Yemen in 22 July 2013 for efforts and success of the university to open and distance education system.
+Hameed Aklan is the president of the University of Science and Technology which under his leadership has received an investment award for several years as the best private university in Yemen, the innovation and excellence award in distance education(ANODE) in 2012 from the Arab Network for Open and Distance Education, membership of the International Council for Distance Education(ICDE) in 2013, sixth place amid all international and American universities in the biomedical engineering project presented by students of engineering faculty at the university in 2013, member certification in the Association to Advance Collegiate Schools of Business (AACSB) in 2013, certificate of thanks and recognition from the ministry of higher education and scientific research-Yemen on 22 July 2013 for efforts and success of the university to open and distance education system.
 Under the leadership of Prof. Aklan, the University of Science and Technology(UST-Y), Yemen, has seen development in various areas such as development and expansion in its infrastructure, opening new programs and disciplines needed for the labor market in Yemen and the region.
 Critical to these achievements was the preparation of the University Strategic Plan.
 To date 80% of the targets set in the University Strategic Plan has been successfully implemented.